 They are approximately 7cm in length with a tail up to 10cm.
 They weigh up to 20g.

-The sea otter is a marine mammal found on the coasts of the northern and eastern North Pacific Ocean.
+The sea otter is a marine mammal found on the northern and eastern North Pacific Ocean coasts.
 They usually weigh between 14 and 45 kilograms and are about 1.2 to 1.5 meters in total body length.

 They are considered the largest members of the weasel family but are among the smallest marine mammals.

 Their primary form of insulation is a thick coat of fur, and they are capable of living exclusively in the ocean.
-They feed mostly on marine invertebrates such as urchins, mollusks and crustaceans, and fish species.
+They feed primarily on marine invertebrates such as urchins, mollusks, crustaceans, and fish species.

-In the past, sea otters were hunted extensively for their fur, which led to a major decrease in their population.
+In the past, sea otters were hunted extensively for their fur, which significantly decreased their population.
 However, conservation efforts and reintroduction programs have successfully re-establish sea otters’ presence in their natural habitat.
 They are still listed as endangered species.

 Their pelage is usually brown.
-They are diurnal animals that tend to rest together in single-sex groups called rafts.
+Diurnal animals tend to rest together in single-sex groups called rafts.
 A raft might contain from 10 to 100 individuals.
-Male rafts are usually bigger than female ones.
+Male rafts are generally bigger than female ones.

-They can be found in areas with protection from the most severe ocean winds, such as rocky coastlines and barrier reefs.
+They can be found in areas protected from the most severe ocean winds, such as rocky coastlines and barrier reefs.

 There are no commercial whale-watching operations anywhere dedicated to watching this species of whale.
 They do not gather in the same areas from one season to the next as most whales do, making them elusive.

 They have a more varied diet than most other baleen whales.
 Their diet includes krill, copepods, crustaceans, and schooling fish.
-They are mostly dark gray or brown, with a prominent dorsal fin.
+They are primarily dark gray or brown, with a prominent dorsal fin.

 Utah Prairie Dog

-The Utah prairie dog is between 30 to 36 cm in body length and weighs up to 1,400 grams.
+The Utah prairie dog weighs 30 to 36 cm in body length and weighs 1,400 grams.
 The Utah prairie dog is a member of the squirrel family native to the central steppes of Utah.

 The Utah prairie dogs construct burrows to protect themselves from predators and external temperatures.
 They are herbivores, but occasionally, they can feed on insects.